dessa-oss/atlas/documentation/STARTGUIDE.md

 ## Environment and Dependencies

-Foundations comes with a few dependencies that you'll see in [requirements.txt](https://github.com/DeepLearnI/foundations/blob/2018-10-19-rc/requirements.txt).
+Foundations comes with a few dependencies that you'll see in [requirements.txt](https://github.com/DeepLearnI/foundations/blob/master/requirements.txt).
 The dependencies that get used when you run a job depend on your setup and deployment type.
+To get to know the different deployment types better see our docs on [configurations](https://github.com/DeepLearnI/foundations/tree/master/examples/example_configs).

 If working with a remote deployment like GCP you'll need to know if the environment has the ability to download packages from the Internet.
 If yes, then specifying new dependencies in `requirements.txt` will allow the execution environment to download the necessary packages.

+If the environment doesn't have access to the Internet, expect that it will only use packages already installed by the system integrator.
+If additional packages need to be installed the job will not run.
+In the `stderr`, there will be a message notifying the user that the package could not be downloaded.

 *If you run multiple jobs with different requirements, which one is used?*
-Each time you run a job, the requirement.txt that is defined at run time is packaged and sent along with that job.
-Any changes to the `requirements.txt` file will only effect future jobs.
+If you have a `requirements.txt` in the same directory (root) as your model code, that requirements file will be packaged and sent along with the job to tell the execution environment what dependencies are needed.
+Any additional changes to `requirements.txt` will only effect future jobs.

 **Takeaway: if you expect a job to run with an external python package, you'll need to add it to your `requirements.txt` and the execution environment will need access to Internet to download.**